Research Group

 Group leader: Peter E. Andersen

-Our aim is to drive cutting-edge research in multimodal, functional optical bio-imaging, and to establish a biophotonic imaging resource for translational research within DTU Health, where new optical technology enables new clinical achievements and improves healthcare.
+Our aim is to drive cutting-edge research in multimodal, functional optical bio-imaging, and to establish a biophotonic imaging resource for translational research at DTU Health Tech.
+We develop and innovate new optical imaging concepts and technologies that enable novel insights into tissue function and disease biomarkers, and new clinical achievements that improve healthcare.

 Optical imaging offers great promise for addressing unmet clinical needs due to the combination of non-invasive, real-time capture of biomedical information enabling point-of-care decisions.
 This enables earlier onset of treatment, reduced therapy costs, reduced recurrence rates, improved clinical outcomes, and a better patient experience.
-Moreover, in biology applications, optical imaging and nonlinear microscopy provide new opportunities for recording of metabolic and signalling information at the cellular level.
-Such understanding paves the way for new diagnostics, treatment, and drug development for a wide range of diseases.
+Moreover, in biology applications and life science, optical imaging and particularly nonlinear microscopy provide new opportunities for recording of metabolic and signalling information at the cellular level.
+Such understanding paves the way for new diagnostics and treatment for a wide range of diseases, as well as drug efficacy validation, e.g., in 3D cell cultures knowns as organoids.

-Conventionally, optical imaging modalities are applied as standalone techniques each targeting one biomarker.
-However, recently it has been shown that diagnosis is significantly improved by combination of different contrast mechanisms in a multimodal approach.
+Conventionally, optical imaging modalities are applied as standalone techniques each targeting one (unique) biomarker.
+However, it is now known that diagnosis is significantly improved by combination of different contrast mechanisms in a multimodal approach.
 Hence, multimodal biomedical imaging, being considered the next generation technology within diagnostics, allows objective assessment of the status of disease, such as assisting staging and grading of cancerous lesions or tissue function monitoring.
 To transfer optical imaging technology into applications, systems would have to be compact, user-friendly, and fitted into endoscopes.
-Thus, photonic technologies and delivery systems for probing must be further developed.
+Thus, photonic technologies and delivery systems for probing must be continously developed to address current unmet needs.

 Biophotonic Imaging Group - join the our research projects